Weegham Park to Wrigley Field

 While his outstanding control as a pitcher first got him noticed, it was his

-infectious, cocky, enthusiastic personality and his love for the game that made
+infectious, cocky, with a enthusiastic personality and his love for the game that made

 article & illustration by Jack Sords via Ebay